Kitware/vtk-js/Sources/Common/DataModel/ImageData/api.md

 ### getCenter()
 Returns an `[x,y,z]` location of the center of the imageData.

+### getIndexFromWorld(vec3)
+Returns the data array index for the point at the provided world position.

 ### computeHistogram(worldBounds[6], voxelFunc?)
 Returns an object with `{ minimum, maximum, average, variance, sigma }` of the imageData points found within the provided `worldBounds`.